swameher/product-dissection-blinkit-ecommerce-database/how-to-use-sql-script.md

-# How to Use the SQL Script:
+# How to use the SQL Script:
 * Clone this repository to your local machine.
 * Open pgAdmin and connect to your PostgreSQL server.
 * Create a new database (you can name it as you prefer).